nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 <center>Figure 17: GraphCommand Sequence Diagram</center>

-Graph works by creating a two dimensional grid and printing the bars based on the current position of the terminal cursor.
+Graph works by creating a two-dimensional grid and printing the bars based on the current position of the terminal cursor.
 This bypasses the restriction in a CLI based application where you can only print from top down in the terminal and the bars can get printed "vertically".
 This is done by calculating the lengths of the bars beforehand and using these lengths along with the current coordinates to print either an empty space or a bar.